-Subject Year 7 & Year 8
+Subject Year

 English 5

 Mathematics 6

 Science 5

-Humanities 5
+Humanities 9

 Health 2

 Scripture 1

 Physical Education 2

 Sport 2

-Art 2

-Indonesian 3

-Music 2

-Rotations 4

-Wellbeing 1
+Electives 8

-Humanities includes History, Geography, Civics and Citiizenship, and Economics.
+^{} Humanities includes History, Geography, Civics and Citiizenship, and Economics.

-It seems everyone has an opinion on homework.
-While some prefer students do all their work at school and leave home time for other things, others prefer the consolidation, extension, and growth of study habits that homework provides.
-Whatever our opinion, research continues to support the importance of homework in the development of students as effective life-long learners, particularly at the Secondary School years.
+Everyone has an opinion on homework.
+Some prefer students do all their work at school so that they have space for other activities outside of school hours.
+Others prefer receiving homework that helps with consolidation, extension, and the development of sound study habits Whatever the opinion, research continues to support the importance of homework in the development of students as effective life-long learners, particularly during Secondary school.

-The quality of homework tasks set plays a significant role in its usefulness.
-Homework should be developmentally appropriate, related to class work, and should foster effective study habits.
+The quality of homework tasks plays a significant role in its usefulness.
+Homework should be developmentally appropriate, related to class work, and help foster effective study habits.
 The setting of homework should also take into account the need for a balanced lifestyle in our students.
 It should not 'take over' home life in place of family time, sports and recreation, employment, and church/youth group activities.

-In the Junior Secondary school years, we encourage students to develop good study habits including maintaining a regular homework routine.
+We encourage students to develop good study habits including maintaining a regular homework routine.
 It will involve a gradual age appropriate increase in homework expectations as they move through the Secondary School.
-The rough guide is that they will do homework 4 nights a week of approximately the following amounts.
+The rough guide is that they will do homework 4 nights a week of approximately 50-60 minutes.